-Once the whaling capital of the world, New Bedford is now America's #1 commercial fishing port.
-Discover the largest Whaling Museum in the world, dedicated to the global interaction of humans and whales.
-Located in the heart of the New Bedford Whaling National Historic Park, the museum complex features five magnificent whale skeletons, a walk-on 1/2 scale ship model of the bark Lagoda and 15 galleries devoted to art, history and science.
+Once the whaling capital of the world, New Bedford is now America’s #1 commercial fishing port.
+Discover the world’s largest, most comprehensive museum devoted to the global story of human interaction with whales through time.
+Located in the heart of the New Bedford Whaling National Historic Park, the museum complex features five magnificent whale skeletons, a walk-on 1/2 scale ship model of the bark Lagoda and 23 galleries devoted to art, history and science.

 The Museum has been collecting historic artifacts, documents, books, and photographs for over 100 years.
 It is not surprising that our collections today is comprised of approximately ¾ million items.

 Read about the latest conservation efforts, explore sound recordings online, learn about the Museum’s whale skeletons on display, discover fascinating facts and more!

 The library holdings consist of 18,000 published titles in ten languages documenting whaling history, voyages and travels, exploration, natural history, and local histories.

 The Panorama is a maritime artwork of national historical importance, authentically depicting a whaling voyage originating from the port of New Bedford in the mid-19th century.